Preparing Puer Tea

 Puer is a subcategory of dark tea.
 It is an aged tea from the Yunnan province of China.
 It has an active (probiotic) bacteria that deepens the flavor of the tea over time.
 In theory, the older it is, the better and more valuable it becomes.

 Puer can have an earthy, rich, and dark flavor.
 It can also be sweet and floral with a tingling sensation.

 The specifics of aging are closely guarded trade secrets.

 What types are there?

-There are two types of puer: cooked (black/ripe) and uncooked (green/raw).
-Cooked puer goes through an accelerated secondary oxidation process resulting in a deeper, darker brew.
-Uncooked puer is oxidized naturally and gradually over time, initially producing a much lighter, more "green" brew.
+There are two types of puer: shou (or cooked: black/ripe) and sheng (or uncooked: green/raw).
+Shou puer goes through an accelerated secondary oxidation process resulting in a deeper, darker brew.
+Sheng puer is oxidized naturally and gradually over time, initially producing a much lighter, more "green" brew.
 Puer can be loose leaf, or it can be compressed into cakes or bricks.